ZosoV/ProjectGC/README.md

 # ProjectGC

-Project of the Graphic Computing Course Yachay Tech.
+Project of the Computer Graphics Course at Yachay Tech.

 In this project, we developed some chess pieces, and perform some basic transformations.